metal-crow/Dark-Souls-PvP-AI/README.md

 rolled into mlgs r2 hurtbox
-mlgs r2 triggers double roll, or is the 1st getting triggered early? see good 5 0:45 should i use animation id everywhere instead of animation type id? bug with starting move up in lcoked on even though shouldnt be possible. added more debugging
+mlgs r2 triggers double roll, or is the 1st getting triggered early? see good 5 0:45 should i use animation id everywhere instead of animation type id? bug with starting move up in locked on even though shouldnt be possible. see 1:36 of good 7 cant always be safe behind enemy back. wog.

   read enemy animaiton type id when in backstab
   [bug] kicking instead of attacking sometimess